About the Information & Library Science Program

 Yes.
 Visit Financial Services to learn more.

-You can receive financial aid from UMA, and you can receive financial aid at a local college within your home state, but NOT at the same time.
+You can receive financial aid from UMA, and you can receive financial aid at another school, but NOT at the same time.

-Students can either sign up with UMA and take all their courses with us, or (working with the ILS office) take your general education requirements locally and receive financial aid through that local institution and then apply to UMA and receive financial aid for the ILS courses through UMA.
+Students can either sign up with UMA and take all their courses with us, or (working with the ILS office) take their general education requirements elsewhere and receive financial aid through that institution, and then apply to UMA to receive financial aid for the courses through UMA.

 More about Financial Aid at UMA.